 Introducing the Artistic Director

 The Three Choirs Festival is delighted to welcome Samuel Hudson as its new Worcester Artistic Director.
-Sam will work with the festival’s chief executive to programme the 2020 festival in Worcester, which is delivered by a central management team liaising closely with the local city committee.
-He will also be appearing at the 2019 festival in Gloucester as the conductor and leader of the Three Choirs Festival Youth Choir, who this year perform Karl Jenkins’ The Armed Man and give the UK premiere of Giles Swayne’s Our Orphan Souls, accompanied by Philharmonia Orchestra players.
+Sam will work with the festival’s chief executive to programme the 2021 festival in Worcester, which is delivered by a central management team liaising closely with the local city committee.
+He also appeared at the 2019 festival in Gloucester as conductor and leader of the Three Choirs Festival Youth Choir, performing Karl Jenkins’ The Armed Man and gave the UK premiere of Giles Swayne’s Our Orphan Souls, accompanied by Philharmonia Orchestra players.

 Sam has recently been appointed as organist and director of music at Worcester Cathedral.
 He joins the team at Worcester from Blackburn Cathedral, where he has been director of music since 2011 and made a significant contribution to the development of the cathedral’s music education programme, as well as staging some imaginative events with the cathedral’s choirs.